codeforkansascity/clear-my-record-law-codification/docs/rules/update.md

 ## Conversations - Can we use a Wiki

-Wikipedia is open source.
-If you make a comment on the talk page it can post it to a list serv.
+Wikipedia is the primary example,it is powered by the open source software package mediawiki.
+Can be configured to push emails to be forarded to a listserv of changes.

+The most popular minimal alternative seems to be dokuwiki.